ADGEfficiency/adgefficiency.github.io/_posts/2019-05-01-tf2-lstm-hidden.md

 date: 2019-05-01
 categories:
   - Machine Learning
-excerpt:  Getting control using a stateful LSTM.
+excerpt:  Getting control using a stateful and stateless LSTM.

 ---